 You can set up cross-domain tracking to ensure that the same tracking cookie is used across your tracked domains.
-Cross-domain tracking allows HubSpot to merge the visitor profiles of one person as they travel across your multiple domains into a single contact profile.

 This merging can take place when one of two things happens:

 - A visitor submits more than one form with the same email address across multiple domains on which you have your HubSpot tracking code installed.

 - A visitor clicks a link that takes them between two different domains, each of which have your HubSpot tracking code installed on them.
 HubSpot attaches parameters to your links from one domain to another (__hsfp, __hssc, and __hstc) to track visitors as they travel between domains.
 You must have automatic cross-domain link tracking enabled in your account settings for this to work.